Performer & Advocate

 Ezra was the first out non-binary performer in D.C. and, along with their trans siblings, helped pave the way for future non-binary artists in the area.
 They spearheaded the public push to make the local theatre awards, the Helen Hayes Awards, gender-inclusive and worked on multiple committees to help make that a reality.
 In 2020, that goal was accomplished - and just in time to honor the first non-binary winners with performance awards!

-Since the beginning of the pandemic, they have also consulted with theatres about COVID best practices and how to create more accessible and inclusive environments for all workers.
+Since the beginning of the pandemic, they have consulted with theatres about Covid best practices and advocated for worker safety, with the goal of creating more accessible and inclusive environments for all arts workers and audiences.